AuraAiLab/Ansible-K8-AiServer/README.md

     └── monitoring/           # Monitoring configuration
 ```

+## Monitoring

+This branch contains enhanced monitoring capabilities for Kubernetes clusters with a focus on NVIDIA GPU monitoring.
+The monitoring stack includes:

+- Prometheus for metrics collection
+- Grafana for visualization
+- DCGM Exporter for NVIDIA GPU metrics
+- Persistent storage configuration for long-term metrics retention

+### NVIDIA GPU Dashboard

+A pre-configured Grafana dashboard for NVIDIA GPUs is provided in the `playbooks/monitoring-dashboards/Nvidia_GPU_dashboard.json` file.
+This dashboard includes:

+- GPU utilization metrics
+- Temperature monitoring (Fahrenheit)
+- VRAM usage statistics
+- Power consumption tracking
+- GPU and memory clock speeds

+To import this dashboard:
+1. Access your Grafana instance
+2. Navigate to Dashboards > Import
+3. Upload the JSON file or paste its contents
+4. Select your Prometheus data source
+5. Click Import

+The dashboard is optimized for NVIDIA RTX GPUs but works with all NVIDIA GPUs supported by the DCGM exporter.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.